rbind/blog.jemu.name/content/posts/2020-05-14-migrating-themes-and-overhauling-the-rest/index.en.md

 </details>

 It was such an overengineered solution.
-With page bundles, I can now refer to a file `dataset.rds` in the (relative to the post) current working directory, don't have to preprend the post's slug to ensure there's no duplicate file names [^dupfile] and can easily check for it's existence via `file.exists("dataset.rds")`.
+With page bundles, I can now refer to a file `dataset.rds` in the (relative to the post) current working directory, don't have to prepend the post's slug to ensure there's no duplicate file names [^dupfile] and can easily check for its existence via `file.exists("dataset.rds")`.
 I can also split my code chunks in three parts so

 - the initial setup chunk loads the file if it exists.
 - the chunk that *would* retrieve the data depends on said dataset's existence with the chunk option `eval=!file.exists("dataset.rds")`.